tiffanywalker22/atlas-react-state-intro/README.md

 #### Filtering

-- Typing in the search input field should filter the table rows to only shows rows that contain the text in the search field.
+- Typing in the search input field should filter the table rows to only show rows that contain the text in the search field.
 - The filtering should be case insensitive.
+- You will need to utilize the state hook to keep track of the filter.

 #### Sorting

-- Click the column heading should sort the rows by that columnin ascending order.
+- Clicking the column heading should sort the rows by that column in ascending order.
-- Click the same column a second time should change the ordering to descencing order.
+- Clicking the same column a second time should change the ordering to descencing order.
+- You will need to utilize state hooks to keep track of which column the data is sorted by and the sort direction.

 #### Pagination

-- Limit the data show in the table to 10 rows at a time
+- Limit the data shown in the table to 10 rows at a time
 - Clickng the Next button should change the table to show the next 10 results.
-- Clicking the Previous button should change the abled to show the previous 10 results.
+- Clicking the Previous button should change the table to show the previous 10 results.
 - Disable the next button if on the first page of results.
 - Disable the previous button if on the last page of results.
 - You will need to utilize the state hook to keep track of which page you are on.